MeVisLab/examples/mevislab.github.io/content/tutorials/shorts.md

 * [Module suggestion of module in- and output](/tutorials/shorts#modulesuggest)

 ## Keyboard Shortcuts {#shortcuts}
-This is a collection of useful keyboard shortcuts in MeVisLab, hopefully it grows continuously.
+This is a collection of useful keyboard shortcuts in MeVisLab.
 <table class="table table-striped">
   <thead>
     <tr>